jasonemiller/jasonemiller.github.io/_posts/2024-11-08-github-authentication-solution.md

     remote: Invalid username or password.
     fatal: Authentication failed for 'https://github.com/USERNAME/USERNAME.github.io.git/'

 My heart sunk.
 My PAT had probably expired and I needed to reinvent a way to fix the problem.
 Indeed, a look at GitHub showed that my PAT had expired.
-So I made another and tried to remember what to do with it.
+I [made another classic PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) and tried to remember what to do with it.

 Oddly enough, there's no place in Tower to save a PAT.
-Looking in Settings > User Profiles, there is a field dedicated to `signing keys` but that's different.
+Looking in `Settings > User Profiles`, there is a field dedicated to `signing keys` but that's different.
 Mine was blank.
 After searching around the application, I could find no place to record the PAT associated with my GitHub account!
 (I know that I go through this every time I recreate a solution to this authentication problem.)

-Something else I always do is create a new token.
+Something else I always do at this point in the reinvention walk is create a new PAT.
 Walking through the instructions for [creating a personal access token (classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) felt very familiar to me.
 After creating it, and giving it a descriptive name, I copied the new PAT to my password manager for safe keeping and future reference.

-But all that happened outside Tower.
-Attempting to push a repo change a couple times revealed no way to notify tower of this change in authentication information.
-No dialog box appeared.
+But all that happens outside Tower.
+Attempting to push a repo change a couple times after making the new PAT revealed no way to notify Tower of this change in authentication information.
+No dialog box appears.
 No CLI opened asking for the token.
 Nothing.

 ## Command Line Git